 Exit’s wider remit includes legislative reform, improved palliative care for all, provision of living will information, and an end to ‘postcode lottery’ on health service.

 The EXIT Euthanasia Blog provides comment, analysis and news on selected news items of interest to Exit members.
 Comments are welcome, but they should relate to the post, not ask questions or seek guidance on suicide that is outside our remit of what we publish online.
+This is not a discussion website.
+All comments are moderated and inappropriate are deleted.

 On law reform